Martin-ITT/MS1-Martin-s-Grill/README.md

 # UX
 ## Main aims

-1. To introduce suitable website for local takeaway restaurant to a new potentional customers and stand out from competitors by creating a website with a proffesional look.
+1. Strategy - to introduce suitable website for local takeaway restaurant to attract potentional customers and stand out from competitors by creating a website with a proffesional look.
+This will allow company to grow.

+1. Scope - to include restaurant menu, contact formular and current offers.
+Order online feature will be added later.

+1. Structure - to fulfil information architecture and to use HTML semantic elements so the search engines can find relevant informations.
+Links, pictures and other functions to be logically grouped.

-1. To create a functional and user friendly website with easy navigation so customers can find information they need.
+1. Skeleton - To create a functional and user friendly navbar and footer with easy navigation so customers can find information they need.

-1. To implement responsive design so the website can be viewed on device with smaller screen size.
+1. Surface - to implement responsive design with appropriate colors and fonts so the website can be viewed on device with smaller screen size.

-1. To fulfil information architecture and to use HTML semantic elements so the search engines can find relevant informations.

 ## User stories